marcogonzalez99/marcogonzalez99/README.md

 - 💻 **SB Studios Website**: A central hub for all branches, merch, and project showcases (built with Astro)
 - 🎮 **Console**: A compact custom gaming console designed from scratch (case design, hardware, and game loading)

+## 🔐 About Code Access

+Most of my work lives in private repositories to protect the IP behind SB Studios games, tools, and hardware projects.
+I’m a solo developer building original content from the ground up, from the game engine to the physical console.

+If you're an employer, recruiter, or collaborator and would like to view the source code:
+> 📩 **Send me a message.** I’m happy to grant access or walk through the architecture, design decisions, and technical stack.

 ## 📫 Connect With Me
 - [LinkedIn](https://www.linkedin.com/in/marco-a-gonzalez99)
 - or just drop a ⭐️ on something cool.